5 years ago marketers like you were probably still trying to make sense out of social media.

 He talks in detail about the benefits and drawbacks of syndicating on Medium in this podcast episode.

-You may say that trends are just fads- short-term and not predictable.
+You may say that trends are just that–short-term and unpredictable.

-But, if you prepare yourself for even a couple of these trends and include them into your social media marketing strategy, then you might gain first-mover advantages.
+And if you prepare yourself for even a couple of these social media trends and include them into your digital marketing strategy, then you might gain first-mover advantages.

 Once other companies jump onto these tactics, they will no longer remain as effective in driving business results.